ZEN FROM THE PERSPECTIVE OF QUANTUM MECHANICS – 10

 According to Jung, the collective unconscious is a universal, inherited part of the psyche shared by all humans.
 It contains archetypes: primordial images and patterns that serve as blueprints for human thoughts, emotions and behaviour, and express themselves through symbols.
 Jung, by the way, called archetypes a matrix of our species.

-Thus, if the collective unconscious and collective knowledge are so closely related -- like two sides of the same coin -- we can also expect them to behave in the same way when it comes to interacting with the conscious mind.

-Indeed, with the collective unconscious, we see the same pattern as with collective knowledge: bringing symbols (the content of the former) into the conscious mind leads to their actual destruction -- it deprives the symbols of their emotional charge and energy, making them powerless, so they no longer affect you.
+Thus, if the collective unconscious and collective knowledge are so closely related -- like two sides of the same coin -- we can also expect them to behave in the same way when interacting with the conscious mind.
+With the collective unconscious, we see the same pattern as with collective knowledge: bringing symbols (the content of the former) into the conscious mind leads to their actual destruction -- it deprives the symbols of their emotional charge and energy, making them powerless, so they no longer affect you.
 This, in turn, leads to a better and deeper understanding of reality.

-The process of the development of consciousness -- in both senses: as the general evolution of consciousness across different species, and in the case of personal development -- essentially a process of desymbolisation.
-I've forgotten who said that Zen is a way of desymbolising the world.
+The process of the development of consciousness -- in both senses: as the general evolution of consciousness across different species, and in the case of personal development -- is essentially a process of desymbolisation.
+I’ve forgotten who said that Zen is a way of desymbolising the world.

-In 2011, there was a discussion on NPR's blog 13.7: Cosmos and Culture, and one of the contributors (she was a biologist, if I'm not wrong) started to ponder in one of her posts how symbolic language had evolved in humans.
-Her idea was that it'd emerged only in humans and then evolved, becoming more and more sophisticated.
-I couldn't help showing how clever I was -- there was a forum at the time where everyone could leave comments -- and I pointed out that it'd most likely been the other way around: symbolic language was the first way in which living beings began to perceive the world.
-Otherwise, a primitive living being wouldn't have known what around them was edible and what, dangerous.*** And then, as the brain evolved, symbolic language evolved towards its disappearing.
+In 2011, there was a discussion on NPR’s blog 13.7: Cosmos and Culture, and one of the contributors (she was a biologist, if I’m not wrong) began to ponder how symbolic language had evolved in humans.
+Her idea was that it had emerged only in humans and then grown increasingly sophisticated.
+I couldn’t help showing how clever I was -- there was a forum at the time where everyone could leave comments -- and I pointed out that it had most likely been the other way around: symbolic language was the first way in which living beings began to perceive the world.
+Otherwise, a primitive being wouldn’t have known what around them was edible and what was dangerous.***

-Indeed, what we see in humans is that the more primitive, archaic the mind is, the more symbolic it is -- that's why we say that the development of consciousness is the process of desymbolisation.
-I'd say this evolution is akin to a pixelated picture appearing on a screen: at first, the pixels are visible, making the image blocky and fuzzy -- like symbols at a very primitive, archaic stage -- but as they evolve and become finer, the picture becomes smoother.
+I’d say this evolution is akin to a pixelated picture appearing on a screen: at first, the pixels are visible, making the image blocky and fuzzy -- like symbols at a very primitive stage -- but as they evolve and become finer, the picture becomes smoother.

-To sum it up, the collective unconscious and collective knowledge make up what I call the Matrix.
-It determines how humans understand and interact with the world, and I suspect that, in a physical sense, it's made of pure quantum entanglements.
-It's very similar to Rupert Sheldrake's theory of morphogenetic fields, which proposes that patterns of behavior, memory, and form are not confined to individual brains but are part of a shared, non-local field that can influence organisms across time and space.
+To sum up, the collective unconscious and collective knowledge make up what I call Matrix.
+It determines how humans understand and interact with the world, and I suspect that, in a physical sense, it is made of pure quantum entanglements.
+It’s very similar to Rupert Sheldrake’s theory of morphogenetic fields, which proposes that patterns of behaviour, memory, and form are not confined to individual brains but are part of a shared, non-local field that can influence organisms across time and space.
 According to this idea, once something is learned or happens in one place, it becomes easier for the same to occur elsewhere, as if information is stored in a collective field rather than just in the brain.
-Though not widely accepted in mainstream science, the theory has been used to explore phenomena like intuition, telepathy, and the sudden spread of ideas that seem to arise before any direct communication.

 To be continued.